 How to obtain leverage in real estate?

+How to use leverage in real estate?
 To leverage a real estate investment, you first have to find an investor willing to loan you the money.

 Most lenders require at least a 20%-30% down payment on the value of the property they finance, which leaves 80% of the property to be financed with a loan.
 When you take out a mortgage to buy a commercial property, the property you are buying most likely becomes the collateral for that loan.